DibashThapa10/everest_task/README.md

 # Features

 • See the posts available on the server.<br />
-• Add new comment.<br />
+• Add new post.<br />
-• Delete comment.
+• Delete post.

 # Dependencies